 The potential for expanding Serbia's agricultural system is yet to be fully imagined, supported and developed.
-Various indicators - including on productivity, profitability, the size of farms, the use of modern technology, the intensity of production, the level and use of subsidies, the category of farms, the use of modern technology, the intensity of production, the level and use of subsidies, the category of production, the level and use of subsidies, the category of production, the level and use of subsidies, the category of production, the level and use of subsidies, the category of production.
+Various indicators - including on productivity, profitability, the size of farms, the use of modern technology, the intensity of production, the level and use of subsidies, the category of farms, the use of modern technology, the intensity of production, the level and use of subsidies, the category of produce.